Asya-kawai/ocaml-getops/README.md

 ## Dependencies

 Nothing!
-This module is realy simple!
+This module is really simple!

 ## Usage of Getopt module